 When premises liability comes to mind, we think of slip and fall accidents, broken structures, or even chemical hazards, such as toxic mold and asbestos.
-While all of these scenarios are covered under premises liability law, most people forget that the law, in certain castled on someone else’s property, contact the premises liability attorneys at West Coast Trial Lawyers today.
+While all of these scenarios are covered under premises liability law, most people forget that the law, in certain cases, can extend into sexual assault.

-According to a study, 81 percent of women have reported getting sexually assaulted in their lifetime, while 43 percent of men claim the same.
+According to a study reported by NY Times, 81 percent of women have reported getting sexually assaulted in their lifetime, while 43 percent of men claim the same.
 Those numbers certainly increase when considering the amount of sexual attacks that are not reported.
 The shame of becoming a sexual assault victim has forced many people to change jobs, positions, and daily routines.

 While most people are sexually assaulted in public places, the horrendous act can happen anywhere.
 Listed below is a list of common areas where victims are assaulted.

 Places Where Sexual Assault Commonly Occurs